The Petit Lenormand deck is available now. Limited stock

 General meaning

-Tensions crystallize within the collective and become more visible.
+Tensions crystallize within the collective and become more apparent.

 The Whip highlights disagreements, criticisms, or reproaches that recur endlessly.
 With the Garden, these tensions do not remain confined to one-on-one interactions: they manifest in a group, a network, a public or community space.
-This combination evokes a social climate where exchanges can become abrasive, where the slightest remark can turn into a heated debate.
-The quintessence of the Sun invites bringing light, frankness, and even a bit of humor to warm the atmosphere.
-In the background, the Bouquet reminds us that behind these frictions, there is often a desire to remain appreciated, to not tarnish one's image, or to maintain a valued place within the group.
+This combination evokes a social climate where exchanges can become abrasive, where the slightest remark can escalate into a heated debate.
+The quintessence of the Sun invites bringing light, frankness, and even a touch of humor to warm the atmosphere.
+In the background, the Bouquet reminds us that behind these frictions, there is often a desire to be appreciated, to avoid tarnishing one's image, or to maintain a valued place within the group.

 Love and relationships

-The couple is observed, and the recurring tensions are felt externally.
+The couple is observed, and the recurring tensions are felt by those around them.

 On the emotional level, the Whip and the Garden can indicate a couple whose disputes or disagreements spill over to those around them.
 Friends, family, or even colleagues perceive the tensions, sometimes through small jabs in public or repeated remarks.
-It may also involve conflicts related to social life: too many parties, overly present social media, jealousy linked to the couple's public image.
-The Sun in quintessence reminds that the relationship needs to regain a form of simplicity, shared pleasure, and transparency.
-The Bouquet, as the hidden card, emphasizes that a gesture of attention, an invitation, or a more intimate and delicate moment can help defuse a climate that has become too rough.
+It may also involve conflicts related to social life: too many parties, an overwhelming presence on social media, jealousy linked to the couple's public image.
+The Sun in quintessence reminds that the relationship needs to regain a sense of simplicity, shared pleasure, and transparency.
+The Bouquet, as the hidden card, emphasizes that a gesture of attention, an invitation, or a more intimate and delicate moment can help defuse a climate that has become too harsh.

 Work and vocation

-The professional collective is traversed by tensions that replay in loops.
+The professional collective is permeated by tensions that replay in cycles.

-In the field of work, this combination speaks of meetings that turn into confrontations, sharp remarks circulating within the team, or tensions that replay every time people come together.
-Whip shows criticism, repeated instructions, or persistent reproaches, while Garden symbolizes the collective framework: open space, meetings, collaborative areas, internal networks.
-Sun as quintessence invites to clarify expectations, celebrate successes, and restore a more positive atmosphere.
-Bouquet suggests that public recognition, a thank you, or a gesture of appreciation can soothe certain sensitivities and rebalance the ambiance.
+In the workplace, this combination speaks of meetings that turn into confrontations, sharp remarks circulating within the team, or tensions that replay every time people come together.
+The Whip shows criticism, repeated instructions, or persistent reproaches, while the Garden symbolizes the collective framework: open spaces, meetings, collaborative areas, internal networks.
+The Sun as quintessence invites clarifying expectations, celebrating successes, and restoring a more positive atmosphere.
+The Bouquet suggests that public recognition, a thank you, or a gesture of appreciation can soothe certain sensitivities and rebalance the ambiance.

 Money and material security